Our slow roast silverside beef recipe shows you how to cook a melt in the mouth roast beef that the whole family will love.

-To keep the beef joint moist and tender during the long cooking process, add liquid and use vegetables as a trivet to keep meat raised off the roasting tin.
+Add liquid and use vegetables as a trivet to keep the beef joint moist and tender during the long cooking process to keep meat raised off the roasting tin.

-You can also slow roast topside beef using this method; they are similar lean beef joints.
+Using this method, you can also slow roast topside beef; they are similar lean beef joints.

-We detail what ingredients are needed for your roast beef dinner, including suitable substitutes.
+We detail the ingredients needed for your roast beef dinner, including suitable substitutes.

 Silverside Beef Joint